red-data-tools/red_amber/doc/DataFrame.md

 ### `assign`

-  Assign new or updated columns (variables) and create a updated DataFrame.
+  Assign new or updated variables (columns) and create an updated DataFrame.

   - Variables with new keys will append new columns from the right.
   - Variables with exisiting keys will update corresponding vectors.